Where to Run

 Time to drive from Coffs Harbour: 20 minutes

-Description: Woolgoolga is a lovely town with beautiful coastal running with a mix of headland and coastal vistas and bush.
-The route heads out around the singletracks of Woolgoolga Lake, before crossing the lake where it connects to sea – possible wet feet if open to sea.
+Description: Woolgoolga is a lovely town featuring beautiful coastal running with a mix of headlands, coastal vistas and bush.
+The route starts at Woolgoolga Beach Reserve and follows the singletracks of Woolgoolga Lake to Safety Beach.

 #16 Syndicate Track